Multilevel Fair Allocation with Matroid-Rank Preferences: Multilevel General Yankee Swap

 Note that in some cases, \textbf{SMA} may incur much higher computational complexity than \textbf{MGYS}.
-This is because computing $\hat{v}_i(S)$ for an internal agent $i \! \in \! \internal$ and a set $S\! \subseteq \! \items$ may require solving a matroid intersection problem.
-Using the algorithm of \cite{Chakrabarty_et_al2019}, this takes $O(m_i^{3/2} n_i^2 (m_i + T_u) \log m_i n_i)$ time, where $m_i\! =\! |S|$ and $n_i\! =\! |\mathcal{L}(i)|$.
-As an illustration, consider an instance where the root has two children, and apply {\bf SMA} using {\bf GYS} to compute each $A^i$ during the recursive calls.
-The first call at the root then requires running {\bf GYS} on two agents, where each utility evaluation involves solving a matroid intersection problem.
-This leads to a time complexity in the order of $m^{7/2} n^2 (m + T_u) \log m n \log m +mb$ just for the initial call, which already exceeds the overall complexity of \textbf{MGYS}.
-Note, however, that in some instances, solving a matroid intersection can be avoided.
-For example, if all leaves have binary assignment valuations\footnote{Given a leaf $x$ and a bundle $S \subseteq \items$, we say that $x$ has a \emph{binary assignment valuation} if $x$'s utility for $S$ is the size of a maximum matching in a bipartite graph $G = (R_x \cup S, E)$, where $R_x$ is a set of subagents (e.g., researchers if $x$ is a research group), and there is an edge $(r,g) \in E$ whenever subagent $r$ approves item $g$.}, then $\hat{v}_i(S)$ can be computed using the Hopcroft-Karp algorithm \cite{Hopcroft_Karp1973}, with complexity $O(m_i \sqrt{n_i})$.
-In that case, the first call has a reduced complexity in the order of $m^3 \sqrt{n} \log m+mb$.
+This is because computing $\hat{v}_i(S)$ for an internal node $i \in \internal$ and a set of $S \subseteq \items$ requires solving a matroid partition problem, which remains relatively expensive.
+Using the algorithm of \cite{Terao2025}, this takes $O((m_i \log m_i + n_i) \cdot \sqrt{m_i} \cdot T_u)$, where $m_i = |S|$ and $n_i = |\leaves(i)|$.
+As an illustration, consider an instance where $m > n$, and the root has two children, and apply {\bf SMA} using {\bf GYS} to compute each $A^i$ during the recursive calls.
+The first call at the root then requires running {\bf GYS} on two agents, where each utility evaluation involves solving a matroid partition problem.
+This leads to a time complexity in the order of $m^{7/2} (\log m)^2 \cdot T_u + n \sqrt{m} \log m \cdot T_u + m b$ just for the initial call, which already exceeds the overall complexity of \textbf{MGYS}.
+This will be illustrated in the experimental section.